godotengine/godot-docs/classes/class_editorplugin.rst

 - :ref:`bool<class_bool>` **has_main_screen** **(** **)** virtual

-Return ``true`` if this is a main screen editor plugin (it goes in the workspaces selector together with '2D', '3D', and 'Script').
+Returns ``true`` if this is a main screen editor plugin (it goes in the workspaces selector together with '2D', '3D', and 'Script').

 .. _class_EditorPlugin_method_hide_bottom_panel: